afni/afni/doc/SphinxDocs/SUMA/cover.rst

 .. _surface-based:

 SUMA is a program that adds cortical surface based functional imaging analysis to the AFNI suite of programs http://afni.nimh.nih.gov .
 SUMA allows 3D cortical surface renderings, the mapping of volumetric data onto them and, surface based computations and statistical inferences.
+In addition allows rendering and manipulation of tractography results, connectivity graphs/matrices, and volumes.

 .. _cover-figure:

 .. figure:: media/image002.jpg
+   :figwidth: 70%

 .. _connectivity-data: